 This cake will make your house smell divine.
 If you can resist the aromatics, you can store it in the fridge for several days, wrapped in plastic.
 Frost and decorate before serving.

 In two small bowls, separate 3 eggs into whites and yolks and set aside.
-Sift the flour, baking powder, baking soda, cinnamon (for cake), and nutmeg into a medium bowl and set aside.
-Add oil, sugar (for cake), and salt to the large bowl with pumpkin, beating with an electric mixer on low speed.
+Sift the flour, baking powder, baking soda, cinnamon, ginger, and nutmeg into a medium bowl and set aside.
+Add oil, granulated sugar, and salt to the large bowl with pumpkin, beating with an electric mixer on low speed.
 Then add the egg yolks one at a time, scraping down sides of the bowl after each addition.
 Add the flour mixture, and stop mixing as soon as all the ingredients are *just* combined.

-Bring butter (for frosting) and cream cheese to room temperature.
 In a medium bowl, whisk the 3 egg whites until they have formed soft peaks.
-Gently fold them into the batter using a rubber spatula.
-Pour the batter into pan and bake 40 to 45 minutes, until a toothpick inserted in the center comes out clean.
+Gently fold them into the pumpkin batter using a rubber spatula.
+Pour the batter into pan and bake 50 to 55 minutes, until a toothpick inserted in the center comes out clean.
 Cool cake in pan on a wire rack for 30 minutes, or until the cake pulls away from the sides.
-Release outer springform ring and transfer cake onto a wire rack for further cooling.
+Then, flip the cake out onto a wire rack and allow to cool completely.